- Don't Spam

 Current Place of Residence: Evermore City

-Relationship: In a ship with Ray Herald
+Relationship: Taken by Ray Herald

 Height: 5 ft.
 4 1/2 inch